codingwizard1234/twitter-sentiment-analyzer-bert/README.md

-the bert model folder also requires the safe tensor file which is too large to upload here so download it from https://drive.google.com/file/d/1GQ0pjaX7e-RgewstwtNjV7Om5ettOQ-6/view?usp=drive_link to run the model use streamlit to run the app.py file to run a responsive web ap
+the bert model folder also requires the safe tensor file which is too large to upload here so download it from https://drive.google.com/file/d/1GQ0pjaX7e-RgewstwtNjV7Om5ettOQ-6/view?usp=drive_link to run the model use streamlit to run the app.py file to run a responsive web app